anna099/hegel/self-consciousness/1-desire.md

 knowledge of the self.
-As Hegel himself remarked, at the end of the previous chapter, 'there is so much self-satisfaction in explanation, because the consciousness involved in it is, to put it this way, in an immediate conversation with itself, enjoying only itself'.[^4]
+As Hegel himself remarked, at the end of the previous chapter, 'there is so much self-satisfaction in explanation, because the consciousness involved in it is, to put it this way, in an immediate conversation with itself, enjoying only itself'.[^4] So, in 'enjoying itself', self-consciousness imposes itself on the whole world around it.
+That *I am myself* is, for self-consciousness, the highest level of truth.